-Except as otherwise provided in this section, the Director of the Department of Public Works /Environmental Services is hereby authorized, [and directed] at his or her discretion, either (i) to enter into agreements and to establish a fee schedule [to collect] for the collection, by the City or by a contractor, of non-recyclable municipal waste, or (ii) not to collect [to establish and implement a fee schedule for the collection of] non-recyclable municipal waste from commercial establishments and/or multi-family dwellings in the City.
+Except as otherwise provided in this section, the Director of the Department of Public Works /Environmental Services is hereby authorized, [and directed] at his or her discretion, either (i) to enter into agreements and to establish a fee schedule [to collect] for the collection, by the City or by a contractor, of non-recyclable municipal waste, or (ii) not to collect [to establish and establishments and/or multi-family dwellings in the City.
 In fixing the fees the director shall take into consideration the City's need to remain competitive with private industry engaged in refuse collection as well as the cost of administration of this [article] Chapter.
 Council shall approve[d] by resolution the initial fee schedule. [as well as any changes made to the schedule at any time thereafter.]
 The Director shall issue regulations listing such fees and shall update them as necessary.
 The Director shall provide a thirty-day notice of any changes in the fee or collection schedule to all persons affected by this article.

-([\(\bar{b}\)]\)\)\ Appliances for collection by the City:
+([b]d) Appliances for collection by the City: